-Note: The charge and supplement to the charge should be issued in full before the grand jury convenes in a virtual (video) format for the first time.
-Before each subsequent session, the grand jury should be reminded of the ongoing requirement to maintain secrecy, including by participating from a private location, preventing access by others, and never photographing, recording, broadcasting, or otherwise sharing records of the grand jury proceeding.
-The reminder should note that there are criminal consequences from violating the oath of secrecy.
+Note: The charge and supplement to the charge should be issued in full by the judge before the grand jury convenes in a virtual (video) format for the first time.
+Before each subsequent session, the prosecutor should remind the grand jury of the ongoing requirement to maintain secrecy, including by participating from a private location, preventing access by others, and never photographing, recording, broadcasting, or otherwise sharing records of the grand jury proceeding.
+The reminder should note that there are criminal consequences for violating the oath of secrecy.